slash4r/Applied-Linear-Algebra-KSE/Solution/README.md

-# 2D Shape Transformations
+# 2D and 3D Shape Transformations 🧙

-🚀 This project demonstrates various linear transformations on 2D shapes using Python's NumPy and Matplotlib libraries.
-The shapes included are a "Batman" logo and a star.
+🚀 This project demonstrates various linear transformations on 2D and 3D shapes using Python's NumPy, Matplotlib, and OpenCV libraries.
+The shapes included are a "Batman" logo, a star, and a pyramid.
 The transformations include rotation, scaling, reflection, shearing, and custom transformations.

 ## Getting Started